|

 How I built it

-As you see from the photos, it couldn't be simpler: an aluminium box (15/10 mm the frame, front 10/10 mm the cover) with a few holes, a fiberglass sheet , a 12 V 300mA supply from the junk box.
+As you see from the photos, it couldn't be simpler: an aluminium box (15/10 mm the frame, 10/10 mm the cover) with a few holes, a fiberglass sheet , a 12 V 300mA supply from the junk box.

 All resistors are 1/4 W.

-The 4700 microF electrolytic you see on the power plug recovers the hum caused by the low filtering of the cheap supply.
+recovers the hum caused by the low filtering of the cheap supply.

-TDA2003 must be connected to the frame, which works as heat sink; no problem because the case of the TDA2003 must be grounded.
+TDA2003 must be connected to the frame, which works as heat sink;

-Final thoughts
+Final thoughts |

-I didn't spend that many words about this very very simple rig, the photos are more than enough and the schematic doesn't contain any original idea, everything comes from standard datasheets and application examples.
+that many words about this very very simple rig, the photos are more

 Voltage is very low and doesn't requires any care.